 Creating Opportunities Through Vision and Investment

 AJH is planning for future growth in patient volume and community-based specialty care, especially in orthopedics.
-We will become a clinical affiliate of New England Baptist Hospital, further distinguishing us as a destination for outstanding orthopedic consultation, surgery, and post-surgical care in the region.
-We will build upon the strength of Anna Jaques’ existing clinical programs and exceptional orthopedic specialists while leveraging the renowned Baptist brand and expertise in our community.
+In December, we launched our clinical collaboration with New England Baptist Hospital, further distinguishing Anna Jaques as a destination for outstanding orthopedic consultation, surgery, and post-surgical care in the region.
+Building on the strength of our current clinical programs and exceptional orthopedic specialists, we are bringing the Baptist’s nationally recognized, data-driven and patient-centered model of care to our local community.

-In response, AJH will build two new, large operating rooms, housing leading-edge surgical technology.
-The pre-operative and recovery areas will be expanded from 16 to 28 bays to address increased volume and improve patient privacy.
-This expansion will include a separate pre- and post-operative pediatric area to better serve the needs of local families.
+In response, AJH will build two new, large operating rooms to house leading-edge surgical technology and accommodate larger surgical teams.
+Our pre-operative and recovery areas will expand from 16 to 28 bays to address increased volume, improve patient privacy, and include a separate pediatric area to better serve the needs of local families.